-Valuation methodology for German residential properties is primarily based on market prices for assets - not on interest rates outweigh the impact of interest rates when it comes to pricing residential real estate. - > The steep decline in interest rates (down by 760bps since 1992) is not mirrored by asset yields (down by 160bps since 1992). - > Asset yields outperformed interest rates by ca. 240bps on average since 1992 and 520bps in June 2016.
+Valuation methodology for German residential properties is primarily based on market prices for assets - not on interest rates

+- While market prices are affected by general interest rate levels, there is no significant correlation. - Other factors such as supply/demand imbalance, rental regulation, market rent growth, location of assets etc. outweigh the impact of interest rates when it comes to pricing residential real estate. - The steep decline in interest rates (down by 760bps since 1992) is not mirrored by asset yields (down by 160bps since 1992). - > Asset yields outperformed interest rates by ca. 240bps on average since 1992 and 520bps in June 2016.